ShaniHaker/PawfectMatch/README.md

 Pawfect Match - Dog Adoption App 🐶❤️

-About the App
+**About the App**
 Pawfect Match is a mobile application designed to help users find and adopt dogs in need of a loving home.
-The app provides a seamless user experience, allowing users to browse through available dogs, filter their search, save their favorite matches, and access useful information about dog adoption.
+The app provides a smooth user experience, allowing users to browse through available dogs, filter their search, save their favorite matches, and access useful information about dog adoption.

 Getting Started
 Upon launching the app, users must sign in using one of the following methods: